tagoro9/cproofs/README.md

 This mobile application will receive the proofs information from the PC by scanning **QR codes** presented in the PC screen or **files** in the user smartphone, execute the required computations to verify them, and inform the voter of the result of the verification.
-Given:

 The app will read sequentially several QRs or files to gather different input data, present the voter to input additional data for the verification and finally execute the mathematical operations for